-Child Nutrition Program regulations require schools to make substitution to the standard meal patterns for participants who are considered handicapped and whose handicap restricts their diet; and permit substitution for other participants who are not handicapped but are unable to consume regular school meals because of medical or other dietary needs.
+Child Nutrition Program regulations require schools to make a substitution to the standard meal patterns for participants who are considered handicapped and whose handicap restricts their diet, and permit substitution for other participants who are not handicapped but are unable to consume regular school meals because of medical or other dietary needs.

-Handicapped person is defined as any person who has a physical or mental impairment which substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment.
+A handicapped person is defined as any person who has a physical or mental impairment which substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment.
 Major life activities are defined as functions such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
-Participating schools are required to make substitutions or modification to the meal patterns for those participants with handicaps who are unable to consume the meal offered to nonhandicapped participants.
+Participating schools are required to make substitutions or modifications to the meal patterns for those participants with handicaps who are unable to consume the meal offered to nonhandicapped participants.

-Determinations of whether or not a participant has a handicap which restricts his or her diet are to be made on an individual basis by a licensed physician.
+Determinations of whether or not a participant has a handicap which restricts his or her diet is to be made on an individual basis by a licensed physician.
 A participant whose handicap restricts his or her diet shall be provided substitutions in foods only when supported by a statement signed by a physician licensed in the State of Iowa.
 The medical statement shall identify: